open-ish/utility/packages/dependabot-pr-manager/README.md

       - name: Set up Git
         run: |
-          git config --global user.name "dependabot[bot]" # change to it be the user that will merge the PRs git config --global user.email "49699333+dependabot[bot]@users.noreply.github.com" # change to it be the user that will merge the PRs
+          git config --global user.name "dependabot[bot]" # change to it to be the user that will merge the PRs git config --global user.email "49699333+dependabot[bot]@users.noreply.github.com" # change to it to be the user that will merge the PRs

       - name: Run merge-dependabot-prs
         run: |